 Abstract [250 words]

 Background Increasing life expectancy and lifespan equality are important policy goals.
 Danish female life expectancy stagnated between 1975 and 1995, and life expectancy in Denmark still lags that in Sweden for both sexes.
-It is unknown how lifespan inequality changed, driven by which causes.
+It is unknown how lifespan inequality changed in Denmark and by which causes of death the change was driven.
+In this study we…..

-Methods We made cause-by-age decompositions of the changes in Danish life expectancy and lifespan inequality from 1960 to 2014, and of current Swedish-Danish differences.
+Methods Cause-by-age decompositions was used to analyze changes in Danish life expectancy and lifespan inequality from 1960 to 2014, and of current Swedish-Danish differences.

 Results Stagnation in Danish female life expectancy coincided with a shorter period of stagnation in lifespan inequality (1975-1990).
 The stagnation in female lifespan between 1975 and 1995 was mainly driven by increases in cancer and non-infectious respiratory mortality offsetting a reduction in cardiovascular and infant mortality.
 Female life disparity in the years 1975-1990 stagnated because a reduction in infant mortality was offset by an increase in mid-age smoking-related cancer and non-infectious respiratory diseases, accompanied by a reduction in old-age-cardiovascular mortality.
 After 1995 life expectancy and lifespan equality increased in lockstep, but still lag those of Sweden mainly to infant mortality and cancer.